surinder432/universal-religion/README.md

 ## Issues with current religions

-There is a problem with existing popular religions.
-Most are not updated on quarter, annual basis.
+Most popular religions are not updated on quarter, annual basis and it leads to issues.

 There is a need of a new religion where beliefs are revised constantly every year.

+## Issues with half-caste

+Love marriages and inter-caste marriages have been happening for ages but somehow future

+generations are not aware of it as the kid only carry caste of their father.

+This issue needs a quick fix and we need to create a universal race/caste.

 ## Beliefs